kinvolk/bpf-exercises/README.md

 ## Building exercises manually

-By default, the exercises are build and run within a Docker container to spare user installing all requirements on the host system.
+By default, the exercises are build and run within a Docker container to spare users installing all requirements on the host system.

 To build an individual exercise outside of Docker, use the corresponding Makefile in the exercise directory.
 For that, kernel headers, clang-6.0,